Colorado Luxury Home and Horse property for sale

 - Landowner draw preference tags for hunting.

-About Colorado Ranch and Horse property property for sale
+About Colorado Luxury Home and Horse property for sale

 A SPECTACULAR WESTERN COLORADO SETTING For well over a century, Glade Park has been a well-kept secret among Colorado natives who treasure their privacy in a beautiful mountain setting.
 Grand Junction, of course, is the largest city on the Western Slope, and is known as the regional trade center, with auto dealerships, restaurants, big box stores, Mesa State College, a regional airport, and many cultural and recreational activities.
 One of Grand Junction's most featured attractions is the Colorado National Monument, a collection of red sandstone cliffs, canyons, spires, and monuments.
 Located just south of Grand Junction, the Monument is a favorite visitor attraction--and it's also the gateway to Glade Park.
 There are two entrances to Glade Park--one at Fruita and another in Grand Junction--and each route features one of the most spectacular drives in the world, as the highway twists and winds its way up through red rock spires, cliff faces, and formations.